Neuro-Symbolic AI for Analytical Solutions of Differential Equations: Experiments and Results

 \section{Experiments and Results}

-We conduct comprehensive experiments to evaluate SIGS against state-of-the-art symbolic methods for solving PDEs.
-Our evaluation comprises three components: cross-validation on benchmarks sourced from the literature (Table \ref{tab:baseline-problems}), assessment on more complex PDE problems with and without known analytical solutions (Table \ref{tab:pde-specifications}), and an ablation study that examines how topology-aware regularization improves sampling efficiency.
-Details on our implementation of the grammar and GVAE can be found in Appendix \ref{sec:app-grammar}.
+We conduct comprehensive experiments to evaluate SIGS' performance against state-of-the-art symbolic, neural, and numerical solvers.
+Our evaluation comprises: (i) cross-validation on benchmarks sourced from the literature, (ii) comparison on benchmarks with known analytical solutions, (iii) PDEs without known analytical solutions, (iv) systems of PDEs, and (v) ablations of primitives, atoms, latent search, topology-aware regularisation, and grammar completeness.
+Across all experiments, SIGS uses a single fixed grammar, a 23,682-expression atom corpus, and one trained GVAE/TGVAE manifold; only the PDE residual and high-level Ansatz are specified per problem.
+Details on the grammar, corpus, one-time TGVAE training, full Ans\"atze, and search-refinement algorithm can be found in Appendix~\ref{sec:app-grammar}--\ref{sec:app-search}.
+In contrast, the symbolic baselines require problem-specific primitive dictionaries or knowledge bases as detailed in Appendix~\ref{sec:app-baselines}.

-\paragraph{Experimental Setup.} Our benchmark suite comprises seven PDEs of hyperbolic, parabolic, and elliptic families.
-Four problems admit known analytical solutions: viscous Burgers', 1D Diffusion, 1D Wave, and 2D Damped Wave equations.
+\paragraph{Experimental Setup.} Our benchmark suite comprises ten PDEs of hyperbolic, parabolic, and elliptic families, including both scalar equations and coupled systems.
+Three scalar problems admit known analytical solutions: viscous Burgers, 1D Diffusion and 2D Damped Wave equations.
 For the case with no known analytic solution, we consider three Poisson problems with superposition of different numbers of Gaussian source terms to test the approximation capabilities of the method.
+To evaluate SIGS on more challenging scenarios, we consider three problems: the Korteweg-de Vries (KdV) equation to test robustness under grammar misspecification (missing primitive functions), and two coupled nonlinear systems, the 2D Shallow Water Equations (SWE) and 2D Compressible Euler (CE) equations, to demonstrate SIGS's capability to discover approximate analytical solutions for systems of PDEs.